 There was a lot of talking going on last weekend from the defensive side of the ball regarding the Dallas Cowboys.

-It started with defensive coordinator Rod Marinelli talking about Bruce Carter needing to toughen up and saying he doesn't coach confidence.
+It started with defensive coordinator Rod Marinelli talking about Bruce Carter needing to toughen up and play with more confidence.

 Then we had secondary coach Jerome Henderson saying everybody on the defense has to improve.

 Matt Eberflus, the linebackers coach, said the strongside and weakside linebacker spots, presently held by Justin Durant and Carter, are open.

 But the weekend wouldn’t be complete without cornerback Brandon Carr, he of the five-year, $50.1 million free-agent contract, saying he must take over the league.

 The statements from these men are fine, of course, because people need to be called out and challenged.